RJSLabbert/RJSLabbert/README.md

 I'm an IT Technician with hands-on experience building Android apps, web systems, and local AI projects.
 I work with real hardware, real problems, and real code — picking up industry experience one project at a time.

-Currently working toward system architecture and cloud, with an eye on Japan.
+Currently working toward system architecture and cloud.

 <br/>